moirei/pipeline/docs/guide/creating-pipelines.md

 ### `pipe`

-This a global class which exposes the operators as static methods for easy namespaced access.
+This is a global class that exposes the operators as static methods for easy namespaced access.

 We don't want something like `\pipe::collect` overriding Laravel's `collect` function.